namtvit07/pushpop/README.md

 Note that if you have jobs that are set to run at specific times of day you might not see output for a while.

-Also note - by default this will run all jobs in the `jobs` folder.
+Another note - by default this will run all jobs in the `jobs` folder.
 You might want to delete the `example_job.rb` file in a separate commit once you've got the hang of things.

 ##### Other environments

 Pushpop is run entirely by one long-running Ruby process.
-Anywhere you can run this process in a monitored fashion you can run a Pushpop instance.
+Anywhere you can run this process you can run a Pushpop instance.
 Here's the command:

 ``` shell
 $ foreman run rake jobs:run